The Devil's Pass Key: Plot

 As a lost film, the plot summary for The Devil's Pass Key is based on contemporary descriptions or reconstructed from archival material, including “continuities” from Universal studio archives.
 The original story purchased from Baroness de Meyer by the studio is no longer extant.
 The following synopsis of the film was offered in a contemporary film magazine, Exhibitor's Herald.

-Grace Goodright (Una Trevelyn) is the beautiful but extravagant wife of Warren Goodright (Sam de Grasse), an American playwright living in Paris.
-Grace is living beyond her means and owes her modeste Renee Malot (George) money.
-Malot suggests that Grace contact a wealthy American, army officer Captain Rex Strong (Clyde Fillmore), who might be able to assist her financially.
+Grace Goodright is the beautiful but extravagant wife of Warren Goodright, an American playwright living in Paris.
+Grace is living beyond her means and owes her modeste Renee Malot money.
+Malot suggests that Grace contact a wealthy American, army officer Captain Rex Strong, who might be able to assist her financially.
 Rex offers Grace a loan, but only if as "security" for the loan she grants him sexual favors.
 Grace refuses, and Malot, angered at losing an opportunity for obtaining a commission for the loan, attempts to trap Grace in a blackmail scheme.
 The newspapers print the spicy bit of scandal without mentioning any names.
 Warren uses the story as the plot for his next play and it meets success.
 Paris is thrown into a furor over the affair and Warren threatens the life of Captain Strong.
 After the latter convinces Warren that his wife is innocent, the matter is resolved happily.